 “When I was congratulating the coaches, they were congratulating me too,” Verdeja said.
 “Because it was just as much a victory for me as it was for them.”

-Verdeja and Francois are two seniors in the Athletic Training Program at the University of Central Florida who worked with the football team during a season that Verdeja described as “crazy.”
+Verdeja and Francois are two seniors in the university’s Athletic Training Program who worked with the football team during a season that Verdeja described as “crazy.”

 “No one expected to go 12-0,” she said, “so being a part of it has been an incredible experience.”

 The journey to an undefeated season was time-consuming and vigorous for the student athletic trainers.
 They attended morning drills with the team at 6:30 a.m., classes all day and treatments until five or six in the evening.
 The students also helped with setup and breakdown, assisting with rehabs, packing trunks and more.

 They developed a trust and bond with the football players, who would ask them questions about injuries and pain, challenging the athletic trainers to seek the answers.

 “We’re the glue between the players and the volunteers and the students to make sure that everything runs smoothly,” Francois said.

 Both students appreciate the exposure they received both in the classroom and on the football field.
 They believe that their hands-on experience as undergraduates has well prepared them for the future.

 “I don’t believe other schools have a program like we do at UCF,” Francois said.
 “We learn and see both at the same time.
 We can promote our profession a lot better.”